Greek Yogurt Chicken

 This post may contain affiliate links.

-Flavorful and juicy, Greek yogurt marinated chicken is an easy meal to make on the stove.
-What makes it so special is the creamy yogurt base that tenderizes the chicken and adds a lightly charred, flavorful crust once cooked.
+Tender and juicy, Greek yogurt chicken is a quick, 30-minute recipe to make on your stove or grill.
+What makes it so special is the creamy yogurt marinade that creates a lightly charred, flavorful crust once cooked.

 Marinating chicken is the easiest way to add moisture and a burst of flavor, and the acid in the yogurt and citrus helps to tenderize the meat for perfectly juicy results.

-Once the chicken is marinated, you can cook it however you like — in a skillet, on the grill, in the oven, Instant Pot, slow cooker, or even the air fryer.
+After marinating, you can cook the chicken however you like.
+Whether it’s cooked in a skillet, on a BBQ grill, in the oven, an Instant Pot, slow cooker, or even the air fryer, it tastes fantastic.

 This is one of the most versatile recipes to keep in your rotation!